VeskeOrion/veske-game-engine/README.md

 2. Create the 'UI' classes, which will help create a start menu instead of just jumping right into the game, and a way to manage settings and items (when they are introduced)

-3. Create the 'Input' class, which will (more cleanly) handle use keyboard and mouse input than it did in previous versions.
-Currently there is no input class because of a restructuring, but the functionality to take input is present, it just needs a nice wrapper

-4. Create the level loading and storing procedure, which will read (binary or text) files that contain information about a level, and will place them into the world to be played in
+3. Create the level loading and storing procedure, which will read (binary or text) files that contain information about a level, and will place them into the world to be played in

-5. Create the 'Audio' class, which will play audio files using SDL subroutines
+4. Create the 'Audio' class, which will play audio files using SDL subroutines

-6. In the future, once plain pixel art is displayed and animated on screen and manipulable via keyboard and mouse input, I hope to utilize more in depth graphical effects such as lighting.
+5. In the future, once plain pixel art is displayed and animated on screen and manipulable via keyboard and mouse input, I hope to utilize more in depth graphical effects such as lighting.